umalabs/pocop/README.md

 ## Abstract

-This document introduces a POCOP mechanism based on a nested, chained HMACs construction to provide chained authenticity and integrity protection.
+This document introduces a POCOP mechanism based on nested, chained HMACs constructions to provide chained authenticity and integrity protection.

 ## Introduction

 Bearer tokens are vulnerable at rest and in transit when an attacker is able to intercept a token to illegally access private information.
 In order to mitigate some of the risk associated with bearer tokens, proof-of-chain-of-possession may be used to authenticate the token.
-Chain-of-possession is a chronological tamper-resistant record of all the possessors of tokens and the changes that have been made.
+Chain-of-possession token is a chronological tamper-resistant record of all its possessors and the changes that have been made to it.

 ## Concept